 Let's split these domains and provide those into IT environment as separated applications (microservices).

 At this point we should decide where aggregation functions are located (well, users usually request access not only to one of these domains, their view consists of the mix of raw or processed data from each domain).
 It could be centralized in microAppWeb.war or spread over business microservices - it's up to you.

-Another benefits of doing it on JLupin Next Server:
+Another benefits of doing it on JLupin Platform:

 - communication is very similar as for local references - your work with microservices on JLNS is like dealing with modules in monolith - it's easy, it's transparent.
 It's possible due to unique communication pattern - remote method calls through built-in Jlupin load balancers.

 - the whole development environment can be easily deployed on your workstation, no additional components are needed,